How old do I need to be to buy from weed.com?

 We do not ship internationally at this time.

 Weed.com FAQ's: Do you ship to all 50 states?

 There are restrictions for certain products shipped to certain states.

 Standard (USPS First class Package shipments under 15.99oz) 1-3 Days

 FedEx Express Overnight

 What do I do if I never received my order?

 Reach out to our support team at [email protected] so we can track your order.

-To initiate a return, please send an email with your name, order #, and defective item to firstname.lastname@example.org.
-We’ll be happy to replace any product that is broken or defective.
+To initiate a return, please send an email with your name, order #, and defective item to [email protected].
+We’ll be happy to replace any broken or defective product.
 This includes but is not limited to, broken bottles, broken seals, vape cartridge issues, and open packages.